Let everything that has breath praise the LORD. Psalms 150:6

 2. Readiness to Respond to the Call

 • Isaiah 6:8 (ESV): "And I heard the voice of the Lord saying, 'Whom shall I send, and who will go for us?'
 Then I said, 'Here I am.
-Send me'."
+Send me'".

 3. Living a Separated Life

-The prophet must live a life distinctly different from the rebellious people to whom he is ministering.
+The prophet must live a life distinctly different from the rebellious people he serves.
+God commanded Isaiah not to walk in the way of the rebellious people:

-• Isaiah 8:11 (ESV): "For the Lord spoke thus to me with his strong hand upon me, and warned me not to walk in the way of this people,"
+• Isaiah 8:11 (ESV): "For the Lord spoke thus to me with his strong hand upon me, and warned me not to walk in the way of this people".

 • Luke 7:28 (ESV): "I tell you, among those born of women none is greater than John.
-Yet the one who is least in the kingdom of God is greater than he."
+Yet the one who is least in the kingdom of God is greater than he".

 1. The Indwelling Spirit

 • John 14:17 (ESV): "Even the Spirit of truth, whom the world cannot receive, because it neither sees him nor knows him.
-You know him, for he dwells with you and will be in you."
+You know him, for he dwells with you and will be in you".

 2. The Inscribed Word

 • Romans 10:8 (ESV): "But what does it say?
-'The word is near you, in your mouth and in your heart' (that is, the word of faith that we proclaim)."
+'The word is near you, in your mouth and in your heart' (that is, the word of faith that we proclaim)".

-• Colossians 3:16 (ESV): "Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God."
+• Colossians 3:16 (ESV): "Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God".

-• 1 Corinthians 14:1 (ESV): "Pursue love, and earnestly desire the spiritual gifts, especially that you may prophesy."
+• 1 Corinthians 14:1 (ESV): "Pursue love, and earnestly desire the spiritual gifts, especially that you may prophesy".

 2. Encouragement: Bringing encouragement amidst discouragements.